Historic Preservation (HISP)

 The HISP program is directly related to and substantially enhanced by the National Trust for Historic Preservation Library, housed on the College Park campus since 1986 [https://archives.lib.umd.edu/repositories/2/resources/1342].
 This Library is one of the leading scholarly resources for preservation in the country.

 The program is further strengthened by close working relationships with the Maryland Historical Trust, the National Park Service, the National Trust for Historic Preservation, the Maryland National Capital Park and Planning Commission, Historic Annapolis, Inc., Preservation Maryland, Prince George’s Heritage, the Anacostia Trails Heritage Area, and others.
-Practical experience can be gained through a variety of internship opportunities with these organizations and many others.
+Practical experience can be gained through a variety of internship opportunities with these organizations and many others across the country.